1999 Buick Regal Fuel Level Sensor Replacement and Fuel Pump replacement.

 The fuel system is always under pressure.
 The fuel lines are under pressure all the way to the gas tank.
 If you pull the hoses off the pump without relieving the pressure you'll end up with fuel squirting all over the inside of your car.

 My simple way of releasing the pressure is to pull the relay for the fuel pump while the car is running.
 This is different than the fuse panel you find inside your car near the glove box.
 (I know because I looked at my inside fuse panel before I remembered the other panel.)
-If their isn't a diagram for the engine fuse panel printed on the box, look in the owner's manual.
+If there isn't a diagram for the engine fuse panel printed on the box, look in the owner's manual.
 You may have a fuse or a relay block.
 I keep saying fuse but I think the block I pulled is actually a relay.

 While the engine is running, open the fuse panel in the engine bay of the car.
 Pull the fuel pump relay.
 It took a pretty firm tug to get this out.
 The car ran for 2 or 3 seconds and died.
 Pressure lowered.
 In the picture below, relay #19 has already been pulled.
 It was between the 2 lower gray blocks.
 If you look in the picture above you can see the relay sitting on the right side of the cover.
 It's pretty dark.
 Turn the ignition off.
 I'd leave the fuel pump relay out until you're ready to test the pump.